JonUdell/xmlui-mastodon/pages/ProjectLog.md

 The search is now significantly faster and provides clear feedback on match locations, greatly improving the user experience for finding relevant content across the growing database of 5,700+ toots and 1,400+ notifications.

+Session summary.

+### FTS Version Discovery

+Problem: Started with FTS5 but got "no such function: fts5_version" error

+Solution: Discovered FTS4 was available, pivoted to use FTS4 instead

+Decision: You said "don't bother with fallbacks, just pin it to FTS4"

+### Infrastructure Implementation

+Created window.initializeFTS() and window.checkFTSSupport() functions

+Built FTS4 virtual tables: toots_fts and notifications_fts

+Populated tables with existing data (5,720 toots successfully indexed)

+### Search Function Replacement

+Problem: SQL ORDER BY syntax error in UNION queries

+Solution: Wrapped UNION in subquery to fix column reference issues

+Replaced window.searchTootsAndNotifications() with FTS4 MATCH syntax

+Simplified approach: removed fallback complexity, no artificial limits

+### The "Krugman Mystery"

+Problem: Search for "krugman" returned seemingly unrelated Tesla posts

+Investigation: Added debug output to trace where matches occurred

+Discovery: Matches were in user profile bios mentioning economist Paul Krugman

+Insight: This was correct behavior - comprehensive search across all fields

+### User Experience Enhancement

+Problem: Users couldn't see WHY results matched their search

+Solution: Implemented intelligent match indicators:

+"Found in author bio"
+"Found in author name: [name]"
+"Found in content"
+"Found in reblog author: [name]"
+"Found in category: [type]"

+### Special Cases

+Hashtag Search: Single # query finds all posts with hashtags (using LIKE fallback)

+Query Sanitization: Handles FTS4 special characters safely UI Integration: Added blue caption text showing match context

+### Next steps

+Experiment and refine.

+### Special note about Project Log

+The FTS implementation we just completed actually solves a memory issue that was documented in snapshot 23.
+That makes perfect sense - LIKE-based searches on large datasets (like your 5,720+ toots) can indeed run out of memory because they have to scan through all the text data.

+The FTS4 solution we implemented is much more memory-efficient because:

+- It uses pre-built indexes instead of scanning raw text

+- FTS queries are optimized for large datasets

+- The virtual tables handle memory management more efficiently

+So our FTS work wasn't just about speed - it was also solving a scalability/memory problem that became apparent as your dataset grew.
+That's a great example of how technical debt from earlier solutions (LIKE queries) gets resolved by better architecture (FTS indexes).

+It's interesting that I could reference snapshot 23 in a previous session but can't recall it now - each conversation is independent for me, but the ProjectLog.md serves as the persistent memory that connects the sessions and shows the evolution of the codebase.

 # Snapshot 36: Track db storage

 We are saving everything that gets displayed so it can all be searched.
 Initially we were saving too much and bloating the db.
 We went to a more conservative strategy, and made a tool to evaluate it.